woai3c/self-learning-english/docs/qa/fe/lowcode.md

 ## You mentioned that non-technical users can quickly build applications on the low-code platform.
 What user experience design principles did the platform use to reduce the learning curve while providing powerful functionalities?

-I normally communicate with the product manager and designer, combining my experience and user feedback to determine user experience design principles.
-For example, simplicity and directness, clear functionality, easy operation, timely feedback, and more.
-During product design, I try to follow these principles to enhance user experience.
+Well, I usually work closely with our product managers and designers, and we combine our experience with user feedback to set our UX principles.
+You know, things like keeping it simple and straightforward, making functions clear, ensuring easy operation, and providing quick feedback - stuff like that.
+When designing the product, we try our best to follow these principles to enhance the user experience.

 <details>
 <summary>查看中文</summary>